dan-bouchard/pinterest-data-processing-pipeline/README.md

 The `batch_consumer` stores a batch of data and will periodically upload it to a S3 bucket data lake for long-term persistent storage.
 The data is saved as JSON files.
 This data can be processed later down the line when retrieved from storage.

 The `spark_batch_processing.py` file sets up a SparkSession and loads the JSON file(s) from the S3 bucket into a Spark dataframe.
 From this, the data can be cleaned and processed accordingly, all within Spark.

+This batch processing will be run once daily using an Airflow DAG to orchestrate the job.